Aaryyan777/StockProphet-2.0/README.md

     -   A `param_grid` dictionary was defined to hold the hyperparameter search space.
     -   A loop was implemented to iterate through all parameter combinations and perform cross-validation for each.

-### What We Kept
+### What I Kept

-We retained the core structure of the original project, including:
+I retained the core structure of the original project, including:

 -   The use of the Prophet model.
 -   The data acquisition and basic preprocessing steps.
 -   The use of `joblib` for model persistence.

-### What We Removed/Replaced
+### What I Removed/Replaced

 -   **Hardcoded Hyperparameters:** The hardcoded `best_params` dictionary was replaced with a systematic grid search.